Over the course of 5 years now I’ve identified some excellent sources of information on successfully building your online business.

 PayPal

-I’ll keep this short for the moment.
+I'll keep this short for the moment.
 I use a combination of PayPal and a standard merchant account to run my business.
 I find that PayPal is a critical payment option as many people prefer to pay that way.
-Additionally, the fees PayPal charges are a good deal lower in some cases than those charged by my merchant account.
-If you haven’t got one yet, it’s free to sign up for PayPal and I recommend doing that now whether or not you have an immediate need for it.
-And did I mention that it’s free too
+Additionally, the fees PayPal charges are reasonably competitive.
+It's free to sign up for PayPal and I recommend doing that now, whether or not you need it immediately.
+At the very least, you can easily receive payments from those who might want to use PayPal to pay you.